harshp2008/Notes/content/Physics/Notes/Theme A - Space, time and motion/Unit A.1 - Kinematics.md

 1. The angle required to maximise the height that the ball can travel to.
 2. The angle required to maximise the time the ball is in the air.
 3. The angle required to maximise the range of the ball (Max horizontal distance).
-4. The angle require to maximise the speed of the ball before it hits the floor.
+4. The angle required to maximise the speed of the ball before it hits the floor.

 ##### <u><strong>More than Hard but less than Extreme questions</u></strong>